NeedleVoid/Needlevoid/README.md

   (This isn't necessary DNI, but I don't like talking about my past relationships so keep in mind I probably will back away in any type of mentions of relationships, even if they aren't related to me)

+(not fan of TADC, but cosplays are good, tho it's less than DNI so dw)

 Stuff I'm into so far: